 Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 HUGE NEWS in the 3D world!
-Capturing Reality, the Bratislava-based company behind RealityCapture, a leading photogrammetry tool, has been acquired by Epic Games, one of the world’s largest video game companies, and makers of Unreal Engine, one of the leading 3D engines used in video games today.
+Capturing Reality, the Bratislava-based company behind RealityCapture, a leading photogrammetry tool, has been acquired by Epic Games.
+It’s among the largest video game companies, and the maker of Unreal Engine, a leading 3D engine for video games.

 What does this mean, and what’s going to happen?
 That’s always the question.
 Who are these companies, and what is this software all about, anyway?
 Let’s dive in a little bit.